cnishina/git-web-launcher/README.md

 Why just `web`, because its short and easy to remember.

-## Example using GitHub Web Launcher
+## An example using Git Web Launcher

-An example of using it:

 In the terminal, in the protractor repository, under the folder path `protractor/lib/driverProviders/` typing in `web` by default will navigate to the origin master url on GitHub found in the `.git/config` and navigate to the folder `lib/driverProviders`.